Hunting With Golden Eagles Mongolia

 Image: EL guest Massimo Rumi

-Herders do not migrate randomly.
-Each move is a careful decision which includes reviewing the quality of the pasture.
-Herders continuously micro-adapt and each herding family is different on how often and when they move.
+Herders do not migrate randomly; each move is a careful decision based on the quality of the pasture.
+Herders continuously micro-adapt, and each family varies in how often and when they move.

 Not all of Mongolia’s Kazakhs are herders.
-But those that are herders, including those with eagles, complete seasonal migrations with their livestock throughout the year – in search of fresh pasture for their animals.
-For some families, this might be two times a year and for some, it might be 3-4 times a year or more.
-It might change year to year depending on the quality of the pasture.
+However, those who are, including eagle hunters, conduct seasonal migrations with their livestock throughout the year in search of fresh pasture.
+The frequency of these migrations varies: some families move twice a year, while others may move 3-4 times or more, depending on the quality of the pasture each year.

-• The winter season is typically spent in valleys protected by mountains in adobe-style homes with the livestock in corrals – previously built and repaired prior to each winter.
+• Winter: Typically spent in valleys protected by mountains in adobe-style homes, with livestock kept in corrals that are repaired before each winter.

-• Those that move to an autumn pasture typically move to the open steppe.
+• Autumn: Some families move to the open steppe.

-A percentage of Mongolia’s Kazakh herders complete a spring migration to Altai Tavan Bogd National Park.
-The spring migration can take place between the months of February to April.
-However, February (although the coldest month) is often chosen as it allows the animals to move before they give birth in March as the young wouldn’t survive such a migration.
-Even so, the spring migration can be the toughest as the livestock will be thin after a long winter.
+A portion of Mongolia’s Kazakh herders undertake a spring migration to Altai Tavan Bogd National Park.
+This migration can occur from February to April, with February often chosen despite being the coldest month.
+This timing allows animals to move before giving birth in March, as young animals would not survive the migration.
+The spring migration is particularly tough because livestock are thin after a long winter.

-The spring migration covers a distance of approximately 150km over a period of 5 to 6 days.
-The traditional herding way of life combines with elements of modern settled life.
-These elements are often used to help improve their lives – for example, the use of mobile phones and ownership of a vehicle.
-For the spring migration a majority of families use a truck to transport the older generation or women and children as well as possessions leaving often just the men to look after the animals on the migration.
+The spring migration covers approximately 150 km over 5 to 6 days.
+The traditional herding lifestyle is combined with elements of modern settled life to improve living conditions.
+For instance, herders use mobile phones and vehicles.
+During the spring migration, most families use trucks to transport the older generation, women, children, and possessions, leaving the men to manage the animals on the journey.

 Learn how you can join a seasonal migration here – https://www.eternal-landscapes.co.uk/altai-migration-trails-mongolia-small-group-tour/